 Check out the full image to further blow your mind.

-For more on this, check out how 4K compares to other resolutions.
+For more on this, check out how 4K compares to other resolutions and find out which is best between Chromecast Ultra, Apple TV 4K, Roku Ultra, and Amazon Fire TV Stick 4K.

 Image credit: NASA, ESA, J. Dalcanton (University of Washington, USA), B. F. Williams (University of Washington, USA), L. C. Johnson (University of Washington, USA), the PHAT team, and R. Gendler.
 (Adapted)